 - The large format plotter printer is now located in the Davis Library at the print station near Circulation.
 See the ITS for more information about printing, including information about the plotters.

 - The plotters will only be available when the libraries are open.
 There will be staff at Circulation that may be able to offer printing advice, but most likely the best choice is to contact the ITS HelpDesk if your students have issue printing their posters.

 - Be sure your students know how to use the best tools to create a poster.
 (A lot of students use PowerPoint files that can be challenging to scale correctly.
 We recommend using Illustrator and provide docs for how to do this too!)
 Faculty can also request a poster tutorial session for their class by submitting a helpdesk ticket here.

 - If you are requiring posters for your class and want your department to cover the cost of poster printing follow these instructions early in the semester.

 - Don’t underestimate the amount of time it takes to create a visual piece of work.
-It might seem like it will come together faster than a paper, but often there is just one component that you can’t get to look just right, or a feature in Illustrator that is not working the way you expected.
+It might seem like it will come together faster than a paper, but often there is just one component that you can’t get to look just right, or a feature in Adobe Illustrator that is not working the way you expected.

 - Fully proof your poster on the screen before sending the file to print on the plotter.